Slack Lightning is a prototype extension of the communication application, Slack, that allows for users to

 This challenge is incredibly broad in scope, and could be solved in a variety of ways.
 I first quickly identified a general product design flow, then began to ideate potential hypothetical tooling.

 After getting a general feeling of the challenge and quickly iterating on some ideas, I reached out to designers that actively practice inside the industry for issues or inefficiencies in the design workflow.

 "There is always a lot of back and forth and pointing out issues between developers and designers.
 Some of it I would consider ‘normal’ (not anticipating issues, things coming up that were unplanned).
 There is always a difficulty of translation from prototype of working site.
 The constant communication back and forth between teams can get tiresome."

 "The main pain points I experienced during my time at Microsoft were mainly communication and understanding.
 Also the handoff would always lead to questions and me sitting next to the developers helping them work through the design, like for example I would make the UI, do a markup and documentation, and then give it to a developer.
 No matter how well or efficiently I made the documentation, the devs always had questions, and I didn't always have the time to hover over them and guide the code.""

 In my personal experience, consistent communication between team members is very important for the success of a project.
 However, it can sometimes be very distracting and pull me away from high-priority work for issues that are more urgent but of lesser importance.

-For this design challenge, with such a narrow turnaround time to develop a meaningful solution, I decided to focus on aiding
+For this design challenge, with such a narrow turnaround time to develop a meaningful solution, I decided to

 the communication flow between teams and individuals.